 R. JOSEPH RODRIGUEZ

-is an assistant professor of English Education in the Department of English at The University of Texas at El Paso (beginning Fall 2013).
+is an assistant professor of English Teacher Education in the Department of English at The University of Texas at El Paso.
 Previously, he was a lecturer in the College of Education and research associate in the Center for Teaching and Learning at The University of Texas at Austin.
-Joseph teaches courses in the following areas: children's and young adult literature, content area literacy, cultural and language studies, literacy research methods, and academic writing.
-He served on the English language arts–reading content coordinating team for the 2012 Series GED Tests, The American Council on Education (ACE).
+Joseph teaches courses in the following areas: children's and young adult literature, content area literacy, cultural and language studies, literacy research methods, teacher preparation, and academic writing.
+Joseph served on the English language arts–reading content coordinating team for the 2012 Series GED Tests, The American Council on Education (ACE).